Shakedown Hike

 Last Words

-If unlike me your gear collection is very stable and you are hiking regularly, a shakedown hike is not absolutely necessary unless you are intending to hike in a totally unfamiliar climate or your fitness level has changed.
-However, I would still recommend doing a shakedown hike at least once a year particularly if you’ve had a break from hiking.
+If unlike me your gear collection is very stable and you are hiking regularly, a shakedown hike may not be absolutely necessary.
+But if you are intending to hike in a totally unfamiliar climate or your fitness level has changed I would still recommend doing a shakedown just to be sure or at the very least once a year particularly if you’ve had a break from hiking.

 Australian Hiker Newsletter